 Welcome to DeepSkyAstro.com, featuring written articles and astrophotography by Jay McNeil.
-Most of the images included in the galleries to the left were taken from my backyard observatory, Muscadine Ridge Observatory, located on my family farm near the small town of Hollandale, Mississippi.
+Many of the images included in the galleries to the left were taken from my backyard observatory, Muscadine Ridge Observatory, located on family property near the small town of Hollandale, Mississippi.
+Although recently, a growing number of them have been taken from my suburban frontyard near Paducah, Kentucky.

-Contrary to popular belief, the ability to image well beyond 20th magnitude does not replace the feeling that one gets from hunting down deep sky quarry with an eyepiece and telescope.
+Contrary to popular belief, the ability to capture images rivaling those taken by professional observatories just decades ago does not replace the feeling that one gets from hunting down deep sky quarry with an eyepiece and telescope.
 As far as visual observing is concerned, you simply cannot replace the benefits of a high quality, large aperture Dobsonian.
-Therefore, my homebuilt 17.5-inch reflector (utilizing Discovery optics) stays in the barn out back ready to go at all times.
-On a good clear night, the skies from my backyard will often reveal stars as faint as 6th magnitude to the unaided eye.
-Being located less than 5 miles from the banks of the mighty Mississippi River, however, ensures that the local humidity and the state bird (aka the Mosquito) are often quite prevalent!
-In other words, the summer months are a lot less observer-friendly than other times of year...
+Therefore, my custom built 13.1-inch reflector resides in the shed out back ready to go at all times.
+On a good clear night, the skies from my backyard will often reveal stars as faint as 5th magnitude to the unaided eye.
+This is, of course, not ideal for visual deep sky observing.
+However, brighter deep sky targets such as those belonging to the Messier catalogue can still be seen with ease with even a modest telescope.

 Please take a moment to calibrate your monitor in order to view astronomical images at their best!
-Just turn your monitor contrast to its maximum setting.
+If you are unfamiliar with the concept of monitor calibration, just turn your monitor contrast to near its maximum setting.
 Then, using the chart below, simply adjust your monitors brightness setting so that blocks numbered 1 through 19 are visible and distinctively seperate from one another.
-At the appropriate setting, block #19 should be just barely visible above the pure black background (represented by #20).
+This is by no means a true method of such calibration, however, it generally works well for viewing dark astronomical images.
+At the appropriate setting, block #19 (along with the background sky in many of my images) should be just barely visible above the pure black background (represented by #20).
 Thankyou, and enjoy!

 20